gdelazzari/SpaceApps2017/README.md

 + [NASA's Fire Information for Resource Management System](https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms)
 + [(YouTube) Autonomous drone landing on a moving platform](https://www.youtube.com/watch?v=XpUdW_U2KJ8)
 + [(YouTube) Autonomous drone landing on a recharge station](https://www.youtube.com/watch?v=061Qhkr7XCE)

+## This repository

+Here you will find most of the work we've done to show our concept.
+The work is divided into the various folders:

++ **Blender** contains all the blender files and textures used to make the 3D animation
++ **Images** contains the images shown in this page
++ **NeuralNetwork** contains the .C programs used to train and generate the video overlay with a Neural Network
++ **SolidEdge** contains all the 3D CAD files for the base station and the drone that were designed using Siemens's Solid Edge